Grima04/mesa-turnip-kgsl/docs/releasing.rst

 Get latest source files
 ~~~~~~~~~~~~~~~~~~~~~~~

-Ensure the latest code is available - both in your local master and the
+Ensure the latest code is available - both in your local main and the
 relevant branch.

 Perform basic testing